THIS DATE IN HISTORY: May 8

 2000: The New Jersey Devils hold the visiting Toronto Maple Leafs to six shots on goal, a modern-day NHL record, in a series-clinching 3-0 victory in Game 6 of the Eastern Conference Semifinals.
 Martin Brodeur stops three shots in the first period, two in the second and one in the third for his eighth NHL playoff shutout.
 The win moves the Devils into the conference final against the Philadelphia Flyers.

-2013: David Krejci completes the second playoff hat trick of his NHL career by scoring 13:06 into overtime to give the Bruins a 4-3 win against the Toronto Maple Leafs at Air Canada Centre in Game 4 of their Eastern Conference First Round series.
+2013: David Krejci completes the second playoff hat trick of his NHL career by scoring 13:06 into overtime to give the Bruins a 4-3 win against the Toronto Maple Leafs at Air Canada Centre in Game 4 of the Eastern Conference Quarterfinals.
 Krejci becomes the second player in Bruins history to complete a playoff hat trick by scoring in overtime, joining Jean Ratelle, who does it in Game 4 of the 1979 Semifinals against the Canadiens.

 2014: Rookie Matt Fraser scores 1:19 into overtime to give the Bruins a 1-0 victory against the Canadiens at Bell Centre in Game 4 of the Eastern Conference First Round.
 Fraser beats Carey Price to become the sixth player in the past 75 years to score his first playoff goal in a 1-0 overtime game, as well as the first to do so for Boston in more than 70 years.